Tiendil/feeds.fun/README.md

 - On feeds list show two urls: to feed and to site
 - FeedInfo.vue — purify texts
 - Discovery: no notifications about added feeds from opml file
+- No notification about subscribing for collection
+- Update readme, to have it in sync with the site

 # Feeds Fun